 The Articles of Association provide that Directors shall retire and offer themselves for re-election at the first AGM after their appointment and at least every 3 years thereafter.
-However, as a FTSE 250 company, all Directors should be subject to an annual election by shareholders as prescribed by the AIC Code, therefore, Directors offer to be re-elected annually.
+However, the AIC Code requires the Directors of FTSE 250 companies to be subject to an annual election by shareholders, and the Directors comply with this requirement.
 All of the Directors shall offer themselves for re-election at the forthcoming AGM.
 Having considered their effectiveness, demonstration of commitment to the role, length of service, attendance at meetings and contribution to the Board's deliberations, the Board approves the nomination for re-election of all of the Directors.